phac-nml/irida-pipeline-plugins/README.md

 To install each of these plugins, please download the appopriate JAR file from the **Release** link and copy to the directory `/etc/irida/plugins/` on a machine running IRIDA.
 Then, re-start IRIDA and you should see the pipeline appear in your list of pipelines.

-Please see the [IRIDA Pipline Plugin][] documentation for more details.
+Please see the [IRIDA Pipeline Plugin][] documentation for more details.

 # Plugins